// Your code here

 // Your code here let roundedAbs = Math.round[compose](Math.abs) console.log(roundedAbs(-5.5)) // → 6

-Define a symbol compose
+Define a symbol compose, and add it

-, with a method that composes
+to Function.prototype, with a method that composes

-function with the method's argument,
+the this function with the method's argument,

 returning a new function that applies both composed functions, one